-On the next page you will find both tools with instructions on how to use them and examples of how to complete the worksheet.
+Below you will find both tools with instructions on how to use them and examples of how to complete the worksheet.

-All editable templates referred to in this toolkit can be accessed by visiting www. achievingthedream.org/hss
+All editable templates referred to in this toolkit can be accessed by visiting www.achievingthedream.org/hss

-Tool #1: Data Collection Worksheet with Example
+Tool #1: Measurement Selection Worksheet with Example

 CAREER PLANNING How much have we done?
-How well did (Leading Ind Is anyone better off?
+How well did we do it?
+(Leading Indicators) Is anyone better off?
 Activity-Based Measures (to track implementation progress) Changes in Attitude, Knowledge, Skill (initial impact outcomes) Changes in Behavior (intermediary impact outcomes) Results: Student Success Outcomes Performance Targets and % of new students provided career assessment and counseling services Students are more knowledgeable about career options and major fields of study best suited for them (types of jobs within career fields, nature of job responsibilities, likely earnings upon graduation) Increase in number of new students with a career/academic plan prior to class registration More students concentrate in a major field of study in their 2nd, 4th, terms 10% increase in % of students concentrating in a major field of study by the end of their 3rd term and % of advisors provided training on labor market information and career assessment tools Advisors are more knowledgeable about labor market conditions associated with specific careers/major fields of study Increase in # of advisors using labor market data and career assessment tools Decrease in # of students changing majors throughout their academic experience 40% decrease in % of students changing majors by May 2020

-To start, list the redesign focus area at the top of the worksheet.
+To start, list the redesign focus area at the top row of the worksheet.
 You should prepare a Measurement Selection Worksheet for each focus area of your work.
 For example, if your redesign incorporates both case management and career planning emphases, you would have a worksheet for each, with the focus stated at the top.

-STEP ONE: Start with results or intended impact (column 4, then columns 2-3)
+Step One: Start with Results: Student Success Outcomes (column 4, then columns 2-3)